dongahn/resource-query/README.md

 When more advanced classes of resource selection policies are required, you need to introduce new traversal types.
-For example, an ability to traverse a subtree more than once for depth first walk--e.g., Loop-aware DFU--can solve the examples shown above.
+For example, an ability to traverse a subtree more than once for depth-first walk--e.g., Loop-aware DFU--can solve the examples shown above.
-We designed our scheduling infrastructure to be extendable.
-In fact, it is our future work to extend our infrastracture with more capable traversal types.
+We designed our scheduling infrastructure to be extendable, and a part of our future plan is to extend our infrastracture with more capable traversal types.

 If you are interested in our earlier discussions on the different classes